 This classical-looking Cressi freedive mask is one of the best freedive masks that is highly recommended for advanced freediving as well as spearfishing.

-The Cressi Nano is a nice, small and compact great fitting 2-window mask with large nose pocket for divers with small or medium face.
+The Cressi Nano is a nice, small, and compact great fitting 2-window mask with a large nose pocket for divers with small or medium face.
 Easy to equalize due to the low internal volume.
 The semi-frameless design with two separate lenses provides a wide field of view thanks to the teardrop shape.
 Comfortable, flexible buckles for easy adjustments.
 The double skirt made of soft silicone offers a wide sealing area.

 Metis is the second most celebrated Cressi freedive mask after Cressi Nano, designed for advanced freedivers and spearfishers.
-Excellent hydrodynamic, compact shape, minimal internal volume and lightweight design make the Cressi Metis freediving mask a great choice.
+Excellent hydrodynamic, compact shape, minimal internal volume, and lightweight design make the Cressi Metis freediving mask a great choice.
 Inverted teardrop lenses made from tempered glass ensure a clear view.

 The easily adjustable double button buckles and wide anatomical silicone skirt with a double feathered edge ensure the perfect seal and extra comfort.
 One hand nose pocket provides easy equalization even when wearing thick gloves.
-Cressi Metis is available in black, brown, green colors, with clear, yellow and HD mirror lenses.
+Cressi Metis is available in black, brown, green colors, with clear, yellow, and HD mirror lenses.

 Note: mirrored lenses are useful while spearfishing since they prevent the fish making eye contact with the hunter and increase the possibility of a good shot.
 Yellow lenses help to reduce glare at the surface.
 For classical freediving, clear lenses are the best!